microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 > ![](../_static/images/howto_guides/workflows/quickStart/image22.png)

 5. Then select the input file(s).
-Clicking on the button to the right of the "interleaved FASTQ #1" (as indicated in the image above) opens a box called "Select a file" (as indicated in the image below) to allow the user to find the desired files, either from the public data folder, or files you uploaded in "Upload Data" section.
+Clicking on the button to select "interleaved FASTQ #1" opens a box called "Select a file" (as shown in the image below) to allow the user to find the desired files, either from the public data folder, or files you uploaded in "Upload Data" section.
     ![](../_static/images/howto_guides/workflows/quickStart/image21.png)
 6. Click "Submit.